 "We anticipate having 30 veterans from the Wounded Warrior Project and another 100 persons with disabilities participate in this year's ride," said Gail Loveland, National Ability Center executive director.
 "This is more than just a bike event.
 It is a way for people to share their love of bike riding with others and show their support for individuals who benefit from National Ability Center programs and services."

 Riders also participate by forming teams and gathering supporters to help raise awareness and funds for programs at the National Ability Center.
-The community also plays a big role.
-Corporate sponsorships are available and volunteers are needed at rest stops, Loveland said.

 There will be a three-mile demonstration loop, kids' activities, cycling vendors, and much more.